SERBIAN ORTHODOX CHURCHES IN BELGRADE

 Additionally, one of the most famous 19th century Serbian painters, Dimitrije Avramović, painted 18 wall frescoes and around 50 icons of the iconostasis.

-It’s certainly impossible and impractical to take photos of everything, to put in the post.
-You really have to go to this church to see Dimitrije Avramović’s masterpieces.
-They easily rival everything that you can see in famous Italian and Spanish churches, where great Renaissance and Baroque masters worked on the embellishment of those religious temples.
+It’s certainly impossible and impractical to photograph everything.
+You have to go to this church to see Dimitrije Avramović’s masterpieces.
+They easily rival everything that you can see in famous Italian and Spanish churches, where great Renaissance and Baroque masters worked on their embellishment.

 When you enter the church, on the left hand side you will see a tomb of the Serbian Metropolitan Mihailo.

 More interestingly, on the right hand side, you will see a tomb of Prince Mihailo Obrenović III.
-He also belongs to the Serbian royal dynasty that rivals the current Karađorđević dynasty.
+He also belonged to the Serbian royal dynasty that rivalled the current Karađorđević dynasty.

-But in case of this church, it was built and decorated long before the Karađorđević dynasty came to power, after the assassination of King Aleksandar Obrenović in 1903, when the change of royal dynasties took place in Serbia.
+But this church was built and decorated long before the Karađorđević dynasty came to power after the assassination of King Aleksandar Obrenović in 1903, when the change of royal dynasties took place in Serbia.

 RUŽICA CHURCH